Wise men still seek Jesus . . . .

 without delay, the inspirations of divine grace, and to do the will of God

-What was the significance of the presents which the Wise Men offered to the Saviour?
+What was the significance of the presents which the Wise Men offered to the Saviour?without fear of men."

 In offering gold the Wise Men honored the infant Jesus as King;